jbob/homepage/content/post/ipv6proxy.md

         port            = 9091

-If you IPv6 additionally changes over time (changing network prefix etc.) you have to regulary update the service definition and restart xinetd:
+If you IPv6 additionally changes over time (changing network prefix etc.) you have to regulary update the service definition and reload xinetd:

-    #/bin/sh
+    #!/bin/sh

     address=$(ip -6 addr list scope global dev eth0 | grep -v " fd" | sed -n 's/.*inet6 \([0-9a-f:]\+\).*/\1/p' | head -n 1)
     sed "s/%BIND%/$address/" $HOME/transmission6 > /etc/xinetd.d/transmission6
-    systemctl restart xinetd
+    systemctl reload xinetd

 The `$HOME/transmission6` file in that case is your template for the service definition, in which `%BIND%` will be replaced with you current IPv6 address.